 Last 31st May 2022, the consortium prepared a webinar where KRAKEN provided an extended visibility on the technical domains where the project is working for securing and preserving privacy when data are shared and their related ethics/legal aspects.

 The participants of this event are partners from and outside KRAKEN, providing a very valuable information about main achievements on the field they are working on.

-Speakers will be as listed below:
+Speakers were as listed below:

 - Jessica Schroers, doctoral researcher at the Center for IT and IP law of KU Leuven.
 Legal researchers on KRAKEN project.
 Her research focuses on data protection law and the legal issues related to electronic signatures and identity management.
 Besides the projects, she is currently conducting her PhD on the responsibility for electronic identity.

 - Silvia Gabrielli, PhD in Cognitive Sciences from the University of Padova (Italy), is a senior researcher at the Digital Health Lab (FBK) working at the user-centered design and validation of behavioral intervention technologies for health and digital therapies for clinical and non-clinical populations.
 She is leading the user testing activities on the KRAKEN data sharing platform releases, to inform the platform design and facilitate its future adoption by the relevant stakeholders.